omeka/Documentation/source/Reference/libraries/Omeka/Controller/AbstractActionController.rst

         :returns: User|bool User object if a user is logged in, false otherwise.

-    .. php:method:: _getBrowseRecordsPerPage()
+    .. php:method:: _getBrowseRecordsPerPage($pluralName = null)

         Return the number of records to display per page.

-        By default this will return null, disabling pagination.
-This can be overridden in subclasses by redefining this method.
+        By default this will read from the _browseRecordsPerPage property, which in turn defaults to null, disabling pagination.
+This can be overridden in subclasses by redefining the property or this method.

+        Setting the property to self::RECORDS_PER_PAGE_SETTING will enable pagination using the admin-configued page limits.

+        :type $pluralName: string|null
+        :param $pluralName:
         :returns: integer|null

+    .. php:method:: _getBrowseDefaultSort()

+        Return the default sorting parameters to use when none are specified.

+        :returns: array|null Array of parameters, with the first element being the sort_field parameter, and the second (optionally) the sort_dir.

     .. php:method:: _getAddSuccessMessage($record)